who we are

 UrbanArt's development would not have been possible without the dedicated efforts of its Board supporters throughout its history.
 The following individuals have been instrumental to fulfilling UrbanArt's mission.

-Kojo McLennon, Natalie Chamoun, Ashley Finch, Dr. Russ Wigginton, Ed Wallis, Harley Steffens, Desiree Lyles Wallace, Tonya Meeks, Rachel Knox, Lee West Morris, Andrew Phillips, Joel Halpern, Anna Wunderlich, Marina Pacini, Kerri Hayes, Robert Fogelman, Charles Shipp, Kristin Newman, Kevin Sharp, Amanda Goetze, Jim Lenschau, Kim Williams, Mary Jane Fuller, Jason Yarbro, Jeff Hudson, Krystal Johnson, Susan Adler-Thorpe, Kathy Albers, Barbara Andrews, Regena Bearden, Jack Belz, Patricia Bladon, Earl Blankenship, Rusty Bloodworth, Kirkpatrick Bobo, Doug Carpenter, Coleman Coker, Carol Coletta, Shannon Dixon, Phil Dotson, Hallie Elliot, Jay Etkin, Barbara Feibelman, Mott Ford, Michelle Fowlkes, Diane Goldstein, Leslie Gower, Cynthia Ham, Nicole Haney, Iris Harkavy, Sutton Mora Hayes, Will Hergenrader, Ethele Hilliard, Carey Hoffman, George Hunt, Kristi Jernigan, Chris Jones, Tom Jones, Dan Keel, Anne Keesee, John Kelley, Angie King, Brian Kuhn, Lisa Kurts, Scott Ledbetter, Baylor Ledbetter-Stovall, Mary Lowery, Leslie Leubbers, Jim Lutz, Jermoe Makowsky, Susan Mallory, Rick Masson, David McCarthy, Janie McCrary, Anne McGrew, Bryan Miller, Brenda Morris Partee, Dexter Muller, Greely Myatt, Jeffery Nesin, Alan New, Jackie Nichols, Robert Norcross, Chip Pankey, Beverly Perkins, Ken Plunk, Ray Pohlman, Biggs Powell, Linda Rendtorff, Frank Ricks, Diane Rudner, Nichole Saulsberry-Scarboro, Leslie Saunders, Ray Schultz, Peggy Seessel, Narquenta Sims, Ritchie Smith, Gregory Smithers, Ed Stanton, Melissa Taylor, Michael Thompson, Caroll Todd, Bob Towery, Ephraim Urevbu, Lisa Vasser, Jim Wallace, Robert Werle, Rosalyn Willis, and Luke Yancy.
+Kojo McLennon, Natalie Chamoun, Ashley Finch, Dr. Russ Wigginton, Ed Wallis, Harley Steffens, Desiree Lyles Wallace, Tonya Meeks, Rachel Knox, Lee West Morris, Andrew Phillips, Joel Halpern, Anna Wunderlich, Marina Pacini, Kerri Hayes, Robert Fogelman, Charles Shipp, Kristin Newman, Kevin Sharp, Amanda Goetze, Jim Lenschau, Kim Williams, Mary Jane Fuller, Jason Yarbro, Jeff Hudson, Krystal Johnson, Susan Adler-Thorpe, Kathy Albers, Barbara Andrews, Regena Bearden, Jack Belz, Patricia Bladon, Earl Blankenship, Rusty Bloodworth, Kirkpatrick Bobo, Doug Carpenter, Coleman Coker, Carol Coletta, Shannon Dixon, Phil Dotson, Hallie Elliot, Jay Etkin, Barbara Feibelman, Mott Ford, Michelle Fowlkes, Diane Goldstein, Leslie Gower, Cynthia Ham, Nicole Haney, Iris Harkavy, Sutton Mora Hayes, Will Hergenrader, Ethele Hilliard, Carey Hoffman, George Hunt, Kristi Jernigan, Chris Jones, Tom Jones, Dan Keel, Anne Keesee, John Kelley, Angie King, Brian Kuhn, Lisa Kurts, Scott Ledbetter, Baylor Ledbetter-Stovall, Mary Lowery, Leslie Leubbers, Jim Lutz, Jermoe Makowsky, Susan Mallory, Rick Masson, David McCarthy, Janie McCrary, Anne McGrew, Bryan Miller, Brenda Morris Partee, Dexter Muller, Greely Myatt, Jeffery Nesin, Alan New, Jackie Nichols, Robert Norcross, Chip Pankey, Beverly Perkins, Ken Plunk, Ray Pohlman, Biggs Powell, Linda Rendtorff, Frank Ricks, Diane Rudner, Nichole Saulsberry-Scarboro, Leslie Saunders, Ray Schultz, Peggy Seessel, Narquenta Sims, Ritchie Smith, Gregory Smithers, Ed Stanton, Melissa Taylor, Michael Thompson, Caroll Todd, Bob Towery, Ephraim Urevbu, Lisa Vasser, Jim Wallace, Robert Werle, Rosalyn Willis, Luke Yancy, Chantel Drake, Joel Parsons, and Amelia Thompson.